paxdotdev/pax/lab-journal-zb.md

 ### Experience building with Pax on Dec 22 2023

+[ ] Haven't tried using Stacker yet (will wait for latest slot refactor to stabilize) — but there are a handful of places I would like to use it

+[ ] Image needs to be plugged in (using text as placeholder for now)

+[ ] Resizing window too small crashes, looks related to viewport culling math
+    (maybe also related to combined % + px)

+[ ] occlusion layers seem to be misordered —
+    for repro: see `paxcorp` repo at commit `2f41d167`, change any background rectangle in pax-designer/src/controls/mod.pax to 1.0 opacity instead of 0.25

 [ ] can't comment last line of a template file:
 ```